raspberrypi/documentation/configuration/security.md

 ## Installing fail2ban

-If you are using your Raspberry Pi as some sort of server, for example ```ssh``` or a webserver, your firewall will have deliberate 'holes' in it to let the server traffic through.
+If you are using your Raspberry Pi as some sort of server, for example an ```ssh``` or webserver, your firewall will have deliberate 'holes' in it to let the server traffic through.
 In these cases, [Fail2ban](http://www.fail2ban.org) can be useful.
-Fail2ban is a scanner, written in Python, that examines the log files produced by the Raspberry Pi, and checks them for suspicious activity.
-This catches things like multiple brute-force atttempts to log in, and can inform any installed firewall to stop any futher attempts to log in from suspicious IP addresses.
-It avoids the need to manually read log files for intrusion attempts, and update the firewall (via `iptables`) to prevent them.
+Fail2ban, written in Python, is a scanner that examines the log files produced by the Raspberry Pi, and checks them for suspicious activity.
+It catches things like multiple brute-force atttempts to log in, and can inform any installed firewall to stop further login attempts from suspicious IP addresses.
+It saves you having to manually check log files for intrusion attempts and then update the firewall (via `iptables`) to prevent them.

 Install Fail2ban using the following command: